Daniel Halasz Fischer | FALU

 Daniel Halasz Photography

-Daniel Halasz, photography, award winning, conceptual, documentary, fine art, architecture, interior, Hungary, NYC, village project, eastern europe
+Daniel Halasz, photography, award winning, conceptual, documentary, fine art, architecture, interior, Hungary, Austria, village project, eastern europe

 825